rabeal/procode/README.md

 In the presentation folder, you will find a pdf with more information on the project.

-The files at app/, static/, and templates/ are the web app part of ProCode.
+The app/, static/, and templates/ folders contain the web app part of ProCode.

 The sourcestyle/ folder contains the heart of the ProCode functionality, including the program syntax analysis, feature extraction, and classification.